 - Two-bedroom apartment that can sleep up to 4 guests

-- Two king-sized beds that can be converted to twins
+- Two king-size beds that can be converted to twins

 - Each room is equipped with high-definition TV including Apple TV and a wide range of in-house DVDs

 Each elite haven in Niseko is self-catering.
 With a gorgeous fully equipped modern kitchen at your disposal, you will be tempted to stir up your favourite dishes or perhaps something for the little ones.
 Our partner, Niseko Gourmet offers provisioning services wherein handpicked Hokkaido produce will be brought to your doorstep, along with all the groceries you need.